 From the mall, we hopped on the US 36 Bikeway for a little bit before turning on 88th Street and riding until connecting with the Coal Creek Trail at Dillon Road.

 Scenery Along the Trail

-Shortly after turning onto the Rock Creek portion of the trail, we went through an open space where we saw a coyote running around.
+Shortly after turning onto the Rock Creek Colorado portion of the trail, we went through the Rock Creek Open Space where we saw a coyote running around.

 There are probably only a few more of these beautiful fall days left this year, so make sure you take advantage of all of them before the cold comes (then go play in the snow, of course)!

 I am just getting into biking, and although long, I thought this loop was fairly easy and made for a great fall bike ride.
 The Coal Creek and Rock Creek Loop in Colorado is a great bike ride for any level of rider.
 It was gravel and flat, aside from a few hills.
 But you can always walk those if you have to… I won’t tell if you won’t!